MultiCam: Indonesia

 On 2 March 2022, the Army unveiled their field uniform with a new camo pattern known as "Army Camo Pattern" (Loreng Angkatan Darat) or "Army Camo" (Loreng TNI AD, officially as the "PDL (Field Service Uniform) Typical of the Army" (PDL (Pakaian Dinas Lapangan) Khas Matra Darat).
 This camo is a variant of Multicam based on US Army OCP with local DPM color palette.
 A Desert/Arid variant intended to replace the older local Desert DPM variant is also present.
+Some Kopassus unit are also present with tropical and black variant.